-It does not apply to franchised courses from partner institutions including Oxford Brookes University, Coventry University, Newman University and the University of Northampton.
+It does not apply to franchised courses from partner institutions including Oxford Brookes University.
 Students studying a course from a partner institution will need to follow that institution's admissions policy.
 Students can seek advice and support from Student Services in relation to this.